Bringing healthy foods to your classroom

 Experience our curriculum

-Here is a sample of our natural food curriculum: four lessons that work together to get students thinking about the source of their food and introduce them to the pleasures of eating locally grown food.
+Below is a sample of one of the units in our curriculum: four lessons that work together to get students thinking about the source of their food and introduce them to the joys of eating locally grown food.

 Locally Grown (September-November)